charliecalvert/CloudNotes/javascript-guide/SendMeToElvenware.md

 -   notepad++
 -   chrome

-Hello World at the Command Prompt {#helloWorldAtTheCommandPrompt}
+Hello World at the Command Prompt
 ---------------------------------

 If you want to learn JavaScript, it can be helpful to start with a